 - Material fees for beginners: $5 for first 4 pounds of clay, includes glazes and firing, (payable by Dash or cash at studio).

-HAND BUILDING AND POTTER'S WHEEL INSTRUCTIONAvailable anytime during our open hours (no class needed, just come in, even if you are a novice!) until February 17th.
-After February 17th, trimming and glazing only through March 2nd.
+HAND BUILDING AND POTTER'S WHEEL INSTRUCTIONAvailable anytime during our open hours (no class needed, just come in, even if you are a novice!) until May 11th.
+After May 11th, trimming and glazing only.
 We recommend coming in and starting at the beginning of the term—work in clay is a multi step process and takes time.
 Be sure to arrive at the studio by 4 pm at the latest (6 pm on Thursdays)!

 Wheel work requires at least 3 visits to the studio.
 Most ceramic projects take at least three weeks from start to final firing.
 Please plan in advance!